Volume 67, Issue 2

 In February, Greenville Health System’s Greenville Memorial Hospital was verified as a Level I Adult Trauma Center and Level II Pediatric Trauma Center by the American College of Surgeons (ACS).
 This achievement recognizes the trauma center’s dedication to providing optimal care for injured patients.

 “We saw more than 3,500 trauma patients last year.
-The most common injuries we see are the result of motor vehicle crashes, motorcycle accidents and falls,” said Benjamin Manning, MD, division chief of trauma for GHS.
+The most common injuries we see are the result of motor vehicle crashes, motorcycle accidents and falls,” said Benjamin Manning, MD, division chief of trauma for Prisma Health.
 “Our highly trained team of specialists is prepared to handle any type of emergency at any hour of the day.
 That includes professionals working in the prehospital phase—EMS teams and staff at area EDs that have worked to stabilize a patient before transferring them to GMH.”

 Prevention and Education